richibrics/PyMonitorMQTT/README.md

 * Set Brightness

 ## Compatibility
+The monitor works both on Windows, Linux and macOS

 The battery sensor works only with battery-powered computers.

-CPU Temperature works only on Linux and Windows (not in macOS) Brightness sensor and command doesn't work on Linux yet
+CPU Temperature works only on Linux and Windows (not in macOS).

+Brightness sensor and command doesn't work on Linux yet.

+Most commands require both the **OS** sensor and the **DesktopEnvironment** sensor **enabled** to ensure proper operation for the operating system and the desktop environment!

 ## Getting Started